Saran416/MainGate-Face-Detection/README.md

   - Integrates the functionality of image capture via Streamlit and cropping to restrict the image to the face.
   - Saves the cropped image to the `Database` folder under a subfolder named after the user-provided name in Streamlit.

+### `Recognition_pipeline`
+1. Pipeline to run Recognition task.
+The database will be build using a dictionary, will later migrate to db.
+2. Dictionary will take 2.5 seconds to build for a 45 images.

-### `face.ipynb`
+###  `Verification_pipeline`
-- Jupyter Notebook for:
-  1. Running face verification.
+1. For verification.
+Similar to Recognition pipeline.
-  2. Creating the database (currently implemented using a dictionary).

 ---